jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 Bad things happen to good people.
 Good things happen to bad people.
 Recognizing that a lot of this stuff is beyond your control puts you ahead of a lot of people.

-We can't control the fickle forces in life.
+We can’t control the fickle forces in life.
 Thinking we should be able to accomplishes nothing.
 It only frustrates us.

-In life, as is the case in poker, the player who wins doesn't always have the best hand.
-It's the player with the tightest game who can turn chicken shit into chicken salad.
+In life, as is the case in poker, the player who wins doesn’t always have the best hand.
+It’s the player with the tightest game who can turn chicken shit into chicken salad.
 This is the player who wins big in cards and in life.

 Focus on tightening up your life game.

-Don’t worry about shit you can't control because the only thing you can control is yourself.
+Don’t worry about shit you can’t control because the only thing you can control is yourself.

 <u><em><strong>How this makes you unhappy:</strong></em></u> Placing blame, getting angry or disappointed when things don’t turn out the way you imagined them, and frustration with human nature.

 <u><em><strong>How to be happier:</strong></em></u> Great peace of mind can be attained if you focus only on what you can control.
-This doesn't mean you should completely ignore everything else, but realize that your energy is finite.
+This doesn’t mean you should completely ignore everything else, but realize that your energy is finite.
 The quality of your life is determined by how well you leverage your energy in places where you can actually make a difference.

 {% include widgets/summary.html id="Essays-Of-Power" %}

-## 3) You’re so miserable because you're passive and indecisive
+## 3) You’re so miserable because you’re passive and indecisive

 Most people don’t make any real decisions in their life.